-NEMMCO's provision for a Reallocator in clause 2.5B(b)(1) of its Proposed Rule indicates that a Reallocator will be treated (amongst other things) as a market participant for the purposes of Rule 3.3 - the prudential requirements in the Rules.
+NEMMCO's provision for a Reallocator in clause 2.5B(b)(1) of its Proposed Rule indicates that a Reallocator will be treated (amongst other things) as a market participant for the purposes of clause 3.3 - the prudential requirements in the Rules.
 However, clause 3.3.2(a) of the Rules, which deals with credit support, does not allow one market participant to provide credit support to another market participant.
 Since a Reallocator is most likely to be a bank or other financial institution, it is not considered desirable to exclude Reallocators from providing credit support or bank guarantees to other market participants, in accordance with clause 3.3.2(a) of the Rules.
-For this reason, the Commission has modified NEMMCO's Proposed Rule so that the draft Rule excludes Reallocators from the restrictions of clause 3.3.2(a) of the Rules.
+For this reason, the Commission has modified NEMMCO's Proposed Rule so that the Rule excludes Reallocators from the restrictions of clause 3.3.2(a) of the Rules.

 Finally, the Commission has considered the submission by Energy Response to expand the role of the NEMMCO proposed Reallocator to accommodate parties that are acting as aggregators for unregistered small generators, for the settlements procedures in the NEM.
 The Commission's preliminary view is that this suggestion would seek to extend the NEMMCO proposal beyond its scope and is consequently not under consideration by the Commission at this stage.
-However, this matter may more appropriately be presented to the Commission in the form of a separate Rule change proposal.